--d Delete the label tag from the named files. -g In distributed environments, use the -g option to specify whether the label being applied is: local to an edge server, or globally available from the commit server. -1 labelname Specify the label to be applied to file revisions -n Display what p4 tag would do without actually performing the operation. - ℧ If tagging files with a new label, set the unload option of the newly-created label.
-This option has no effect when used with an existing label. g-opts See "Global options" on page 685.
+-d Delete the label tag from the named files. -g In multi-server environments, use the -g option to specify whether the label being applied is: local to an edge server, or globally available from the commit server. -1 labelname Specify the label to be applied to file revisions -n Display what p4 tag would do without actually performing the operation. - U If tagging files with a new label, set the autoreload option of the newly-created label.
+This option has no effect when used with an existing label. g-opts See "Global options" on page 690.

-Can File Arguments Use Revision Specifier?
-Can File Arguments Use Revision Range?
-Minimal Access Level Required Yes Yes list
+Can File Arguments Use Can File Arguments Use Minimal Access Revision Specifier?
+Revision Range?
+Level Required Yes Yes list

 - By default, p4 tag operates on the head revision of files in the depot.
-To preserve the state of a client workspace, use p4 labelsync, which operates on the revision of files last synced to your workspace. - With a distributed Perforce service, p4 tag works with a label local to the edge server (to which you are sending a request).
-The ¬g option can be used to apply a global label, but only with an unbound (global) client workspace.
+To preserve the state of a client workspace, use p4 labelsync, which operates on the revision of files last synced to your workspace. - With a multi-server Perforce service, p4 tag works with a label local to the edge server (to which you are sending a request).
+The -g option can be used to apply a global label, but only with an unbound (global) client workspace.

-Local Tag Global Tag "rpl.labels.global" on page 785 is unset, which is 0 "rpl.labels.global" on page 785 set to 1 by default, labels are local to your edge server by default, labels are global global labels on the commit server -g option allows the updating of local labels If a label exists on an edge server before rpl.labels.global is set, and you want that label to be available on both the edge server and the commit server, unloaded the label from the edge server and reload it on the commit server p4 tag -1 rel1 //depot/1.0/ Tag the head revisions of files in //depot/1.0/ with label rel1.
-If the label rel1 does not exist, create it. p4 tag -l build //depot/1.0/@1234 Tag the most recent revisions as of the submission of changelist 1234 of files in //depot/1.0/ with label build.
+Local Tag Global Tag "rpl.labels.global" on page 800 is unset, which is 0 "rpl.labels.global" on page 800 set to 1 by default, labels are local to your edge server by default, labels are global -g option provides access to global labels on the commit server -g option allows the updating of local labels If a label exists on an edge server before rpl.labels.global is set, and you want that label to be available on both the edge server and the commit server, unloaded the label from the edge server and reload it on the commit server p4 tag -1 rel1 //depot/1.0/ Tag the head revisions of files in //depot/1.0/ with label rel1.
+If the label rell does not exist, create it. p4 tag -1 build //depot/1.0/@1234 Tag the most recent revisions as of the submission of changelist 1234 of files in //depot/1.0/ with label build .
 If the label build does not exist, create it. p4 files @labelname List the file revisions tagged by labelname .